qwerzxsa12/qwerzxsa12.github.io/_pages/about.md

 He received his B.S. degree in physics from Guangxi University in June 2019. and studied the progenitor of gamma-ray bursts (GRBs) from black holes under the guidance of *Prof*.
 [Houjun Lü](https://astro.gxu.edu.cn/info/1047/1081.htm) during the undergraduate period.

 Parallelly, he often has stimulating discussions with *Mr*.
-[Tianyue Li](https://tobeyleonard.github.io/) on fundamentals of optics, expecting to outspread the range of Astrophotonics.
+[Tianyue Li](https://tobeyleonard.github.io/) on the fundamentals of optics, expecting to outspread the range of Astrophotonics.

 <!-- __Update: I will be joining Stanford University as a Ph.D. student in Fall 2021!__ -->